 ”When I first started out I wasn’t as fast as all of the other kids,” Verrecchio said.
 “Now I’ve gotten a lot better and I have brought my times down.”

 It was not easy for Verrecchio to get to the same level as her teammates.

 “[Rowing] really works out the entire body and it takes up a lot of time too,” said Verrecchio.

 Verrecchio said that the best rowing advice that she received was from her coaches.

 “[They told me] to not give up because there were so many days when I wanted to sit down and cry and stop in the middle of the water but you can’t,” said Verrecchio.

 Not only do Verrecchio’s coaches give her advice, but they are also very influential to her.

 “[My coaches] obviously [rowed] when they were my age,” said Verrecchio.
 “They experienced [what I am going through].”

 A moment that Verrecchio said that she felt courageous during her time so far in rowing was when she sat in a seat that she was not comfortable in.
-She says that she normally rows to the right, but her coaches made her row to the left.
-Verrecchio said that even though she disliked rowing to the left, she still endured through it.
+She said that she normally rows to the right, but her coaches made her row to the left.
+Although Verrecchio disliked rowing to the left, she still endured through the experience.